venovako/JKogb/README.md

 src/Z/zjk.exe FN N N_2
 ```
 for the complex variant.
-The standard OpenMP environment variables can be used to set the desired number and the placement of threads.
+The standard OpenMP environment variables can be used to set the desired number and/or placement of threads.

 ### Data format